JDN89/thinking-in-javah/README.md

     - Member initializers are called in the order of declaration. (composition)
     - The body of the derived-class constructor is called
 - `upcasting`: when you upcast you can't access the new defined methods (not overridden) in the subclass
-  - in order to access the methods in the subclass -> you need to rediscover the exact type of the object -> downCasting
+  - in order to access the methods in the subclass -> you need to rediscover the exact type of the object -> downCasting via casting or isntance of
     - example: DownAndUpcasting

 ## Interfaces